 Of two passages, one opens up high at the 38 ft. and another at the base of the pyramid.
-The lower one passage is carved out from the bedrock completely.
+The lower passage carve-out from the bedrock completely.

 One is the burial chamber where the sarcophagus was found.
-It was constructed from a solid block of granite and was sunk half in the ground.
-The entire burial chamber was chiseled out of a pit in the bedrock and gabled limestone beams are used to construct the roof.
+It constructs from a solid block of granite and was sunk half in the ground.
+The entire burial chamber chisel out of a pit in the bedrock and gabled limestone beams use to construct the roof.
 The chamber is rectangular.

-In the Burial chamber, Belzoni found the bones of bull (why it was there, is still a mystery!).
-There is another pit too; it would have contained canopic chest.
+In the Burial chamber, Belzoni found the bones of the bull (why it was there, is still a mystery!).
+There is another pit too; it would have contained a canopic chest.

 Whereas the purpose of the second or subsidiary chamber is still unknown.
-It may be built to store the offerings, or burial equipment.
+It may build to store the offerings, or burial equipment.

 This was all about what you could see inside the Pyramid of Khafre, but what else can you see there (outside)?

 Below are the answers, keep reading,

 Valley Temple of Khafre is located on the east side of the causeway leading from the burial chamber.
 The structure of this temple preserves very well and perfectly.
 The temple makes up of megalithic blocks protect with granite and floors of polished white calcite.

 The main hall of the temple is of a ‘T’ shape.
 There are symmetrical rooms on either side of the hall, which had 24 statues of the Pharaoh Khafre.
 Only one has been found, which is now in the Cairo Museum.
 And these statues of king Khafre make of diorite.

 The one statue found is Khafre enthroned, you can have a look at it in the Cairo Museum.